wlkgreta/paul-knightly-photography/README.md

 ## Description

 The client wanted to migrate their site from Wordpress to a static, hard-coded site hosted by GitHub Pages in order to eliminate recurring hosting fees.
-I started by coding a copy of their Wordpress site and, in doing so, decided to make some minor design changes.
+I started by coding a copy of their Wordpress site and, in doing so, decided to make some minor design changes, such as adding a contact form.
 I also improved the overall site performance, accessibility, best practices, and SEO.
 See [Improvements](#improvements) for details.

 ## Technologies